Capital punishment in Singapore: Internal Security Act

 The preamble of the Internal Security Act states that it is an Act to "provide for the internal security of Singapore, preventive detention, the prevention of subversion, the suppression of organised violence against persons and property in specified areas of Singapore, and for matters incidental thereto".
 The President has the power to designate certain security areas.
 Any person caught in the possession or with someone in possession of firearms, ammunition or explosives in a security area can be punished by death.

 Kidnapping Act

 The terms of the Kidnapping Act designate abduction, wrongful restraint or wrongful confinement for ransom as capital offences.
+The punishment is this case is death by hanging or imprisonment for life and, if the offender is not sentenced to death, he is also liable to caning.